 Mr. Hammond noted that amendments were made to the initial LI to address concerns, such as the inclusion of jail terms for directors of non-compliant cement companies.
 Some key requirements of the regulation include:

 Professor Doodo remarked that other countries with similar policies have seen enhanced transparency in their industries.
-He believes Ghana can benefit similarly, improving the climate and competitive landscape for cement manufacturing.
+He believes Ghana can benefit similarly, improving the investment climate and competitive landscape for cement manufacturing.

 The Government remains committed to implementing the new LI to ensure a fair, transparent, and well-regulated cement industry in Ghana, promoting healthy competition and protecting consumer interests.